re2x/WebRTC/README.md

 ###MediaStream Events
 #### onLocalStream(event)

-When a media stream is attach to the PeerConnection using `getUserMedia` och `addMediaStream` the API fires the `onLocalStream(stream)` event.
+When a media stream is attached to the PeerConnection using `getUserMedia` och `addMediaStream` the API fires the `onLocalStream(stream)` event.

     rtc.bind(XSockets.WebRTC.Events.onLocalStream, function(stream) {

-    // attach the stream to you <video> element or create a new <video> as you can add multiple streams to a PeerConnection
+    // attach the stream to your <video> element or create a new <video> as you can add multiple streams to a PeerConnection

     });